St Cuthbert's Church, Edinburgh: Ministers

+The Parish is currently vacant, with Dr Hazel Hastie acting as Interim Modertor, and the Revd Suzie Stark (who was ordained in St Cuthbert's) acting as Locum Minister.

-Peter Sutton has been minister of St Cuthbert's since 1 June 2017.
+Until February 2025, the Revd Dr Peter Sutton was minister of St Cuthbert's, having been inducted in on 1 June 2017.
 Sutton served with the Black Watch then worked in education, serving as chaplain of Gordonstoun, the Perse School, and Loretto School and as headmaster of Ardvreck School.
-The assistant minister is Charles Robertson, retired former minister of the Canongate Kirk.

 In 1251, David de Bernham, bishop of St Andrews annexed the parsonage of St Cuthbert's to Holyrood Abbey and it became a perpetual vicarage, usually held by one of Holyrood's canons.
 By the 15th century, chaplains served the church's multiple subsidiary altars.

 From the Scottish Reformation in 1560, the first Protestant minister of St Cuthbert's was William Harlaw.
 Born after 1500, Harlaw had been a tailor in the Canongate before he embraced the Reformation and moved to England, where he became a chaplain to Edward VI; after Edward's death in 1553, Harlaw returned to Scotland, where he preached despite persecution.
 In 1574, Harlaw was joined by Robert Pont, who had been appointed a senator of the College of Justice in 1572.

 Robert Pont's appointment established a collegiate office of two ministers in one charge.
 From 1574, the senior minister was paid £100 a year while the junior minister received £67, 18s, 8d.
 At David Williamson's death in 1706, the salaries were equalised; however, the kirk session rejected Williamson's bequest of a manse for the junior minister.
 From 1956, Robert Leonard Small served as the sole minister while an act of the General Assembly allowed for associate ministers to be appointed during Small's incumbency.
 At Small's demission in 1975, a further act of the General Assembly ended the associate charge.
 Between 1690 and 1874, right to nominate ministers lay with the Crown.

 William Harlaw and Robert Pont were members of the Church of Scotland's first General Assembly in 1560.
 Pont served as the General Assembly's moderator in 1570 and again, during his incumbency at St Cuthbert's, in 1575, 1581, 1583, 1596, and 1597.
 Later ministers who served as moderator of the General Assembly during their incumbency of St Cuthbert's are David Williamson in 1702; John Paul in 1847; James MacGregor in 1891; Norman Maclean in 1927; William White Anderson in 1951; and Robert Leonard Small in 1966.